EatThenSleep/TutorialAuthen/README.md

 - Only for Web Application.
 - Using Two Layer Authen.
 - Using Custom Authorize
-## 2. Authentication With JWT
+## 2. Token Based Authorization
-- Multiple Application.
+- Web API
 ## 3. Authentication With Manage ToKen (Redis)

 - Refresh Token